Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ru/learn-scams.md

 sidebar_label: How to Protect Yourself from Scams
 ---

 Scams have unfortunately made an impact on our community.
 It's important to stay alert and protect yourself and your non-refundable crypto assets from scammers.
-If you ever feel you are being scammed, please email [our support team](mailto:support@web3.foundation).
+If you ever feel you are being scammed, please email [our support team](mailto:support@axiacoin.org).

 ## Essential rules:

 1. Never, ever, ever share your seed phrase or account password.
 2. Do not trust anyone online.
 It is trivial for them to lie and change identities.
 3. If you are scammed, there is [likely nothing](#i-got-scammed---what-can-i-do) that can be done to recover your funds.
 If a scammer gets a hold of your seed phrase, they can transfer all of your funds to their account in seconds.
-It is better to be safe than to risk all of your DOT and KSM.
+It is better to be safe than to risk all of your SOLAR and LUNAR.
 4. If it sounds too good to be true, it probably is.
 People, especially celebrities, do not give away crypto for free.
 Even if they wanted to, they could just ask for your address as opposed to having you send them tokens.
 5. Scams are absolutely rife in this space.
 It is easy and cheap to set a scam up, and hard to shut one down.
 Therefore, the onus is on the user to be as diligent as possible in avoiding them.
-6. If you can, try to always verify new information that you see with an official source, such as [AXIASolar Network's official blog](community) or [Web3 Foundation support](mailto:support@axiasolar.network).
+6. If you can, try to always verify new information that you see with an official source, such as [AXIASolar Network's official blog](community) or [AXIACoin Foundation support](mailto:support@axiacoin.network).
 Often scammers will fake a website or a blog post, but if you check it against a secondary source you will reduce the chances of being scammed.

 ### Some Common Types of Scams

 - Private messages sent to you over Telegram, Twitter, and other social media - admins or employees will never contact you.
-- "Giveaways" advertising that you "send us some DOT/KSM, we'll send you double back".
+- "Giveaways" advertising that you "send us some SOLAR/LUNAR, we'll send you double back".
 - Sites where you need to enter your seed phrase in order to "sync" your account, claim tokens, unblock a transactions etc.
-- Emails asking for DOT/KSM private keys/seeds/etc., posing as a member of any of our teams.
+- Emails asking for SOLAR/LUNAR private keys/seeds/etc., posing as a member of any of our teams.
-- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIASolar, Web3 Foundation, Parity, or another well-known entity.
+- Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by AXIASolar, AXIACoin Foundation, Parity, or another well-known entity.
 - Many scammers will create nearly perfect imitations of sites - always triple-check the URL.
 - People offering to help you stake or get rewards.
 - People responding to questions that you asked publicly in a private chat.